codeigniter4/CodeIgniter4/user_guide_src/source/contributing/process.rst

 Signing
 =======
-You must sign your work, certifying that you either wrote the work or otherwise have the right to pass it on to an open source project. git makes this easy as you merely have to use `--signoff` on your commits to your CodeIgniter fork.
+You must sign your work, certifying that you either wrote the work or otherwise have the right to pass it on to an open source project.

+You will need to setup a GPG key, and attach it to your github account.
+See the `git tools <https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work>`_ page for directions on doing this.

+Once in place, you merely have to use `--signoff` on your commits to your CodeIgniter fork.

 .. code-block:: bash